 - Hurry up and get it done do not lead to learning.
 Rushing leads to a child realizing the thing that is being asked of them, is not worth their time.

 Be okay when children aren’t ready to learn what others think they need to know.

-I’ve also learned it’s important to breathe, deeply.
-To remind myself and the families I work with no one asks us when we learned to read or how high we can multiply in our head.
+- When the voices in our head, family members with good intentions, friends, strangers, the grocery store clerk question if our kids know enough, it’s important to breathe, deeply.
+We must remind ourselves, no one cares or asks how old we were when we learned to read or how high we can multiply in our head.

-I’ve learned after working with children for twenty years, it doesn’t matter if children are in school or learn at home.
-It doesn’t matter if they are 3 or 23, any time we encourage and nurture a child’s natural curiosity, their love of learning, we help them learn.
+I’ve learned after working with children for twenty years, it doesn’t matter if children are in school or learn at home, and it doesn’t matter if they are 3 or 23, when we encourage and nurture a child’s natural curiosity- their love of learning- we help them learn.